Published November 12, 2019

 Taking a new twist on Hans Christian Andersen’s beloved—yet tragic—fairy tale, Coral explores mental health from multiple perspectives, questioning what it means to be human in a world where humanity often seems lost.

-CORAL follows three different points-of-view: a girl who’s reluctantly addressing her suicidal feelings, a boy whose sister recently tried to commit suicide, and a mermaid whose sister seems to be succumbing to a deadly illness.
+CORAL follows three different points-of-view: a girl who’s reluctantly addressing her suicidal feelings, a boy whose sister recently tried to die by suicide, and a mermaid whose sister seems to be succumbing to a deadly illness.
 At first I thought the mermaid sections would be a sort of direct retelling of Andersen’s fairy tale, and there are some similarities.
 But it’s a very re-imagined version of the story with a much broader look at heartbreak and depression how devastating they can be.

 I feel like it took me a long time to get this book.
 It has three different points of view that eventually collide, and I kept trying to guess how they intersected.
 (Not the way I guessed.)
 Once they did, it was a little confusing for me to think back through the earlier part of the story and have it all make sense with the new information.
 Maybe just because it was a direction I didn’t expect?
 I’m not sure.